greguu/linux_kernel_xtm2_richland/README.md

 There is quite some work to do..

-- Get USB working to boot a rootfs from USB media for testing.
-- Get GPIO working
-- Get WiFI working
+- USB (EHCI)
+- Tested with basic EHCI support in the kernel.
+USB was not detected.
+- Note : Looking at the cambria-setup.c it seems that the resources for pdata and GPIO (IRQ) need to be defined.

-- Get Ethernet working
+- Ethernet (NPE PHY)

+- WiFi (Atheros)

+- LEDs and Triggers

 - ...

 # Want to help ?

 - I am quite new to developing / porting to OpenWrt.
 If you know the IXP4xx platform, just comment on this github repo if you like to help!